inbo/bird-tracking/cartodb/import-procedure.md

     ALTER COLUMN direction SET data type double precision USING direction::double precision
     ```

-5. Check for new devices
+5. Check for new devices:

     ```SQL
     -- SQL to find device_info_serial that are not found in bird_tracking_devices